stackbit-projects/paula-velosa-fr-4afe7/content/pages/blog/function-of-design.md

 ---
 title: an example of the importance of planning
-subtitle: 'Planning  is definitely '
+subtitle: Planning  is definitely not under
 excerpt: >-
   Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.